Risk Management in Flying

 Plan Continuation Bias

+Check out their line of headsets, camera cables, and LED lighting today!
 I penned an article for General Aviation News this week about a Human Factors condition known as Plan Continuation Bias, we know it as “get-there-itis.”
 I thought folks that come here would enjoy it as well.
-Without giving it away, I will say that this human condition is in all of us and I have…
+Without giving it away, I will say…

 February 22, 2013